oogje/homebridge-i6-bigAssFans/README.md

 * See the fan's temperature sensors (Haiku Fans).
 * Turn Whoosh Mode on or off.
 * Turn Dim to Warm on or off (i6 only).
-* Turn fan's Auto mode on or off.
+* Turn fan's fan Auto mode on or off.
-* Turn the the lights Auto mode on or off
+* Turn the fan's light Auto mode on or off
 * Turn on Eco Mode (Haiku fans only)

 ### Installation